shivanand217/shivanand217/README.md

 ## What I'm open to

-Founding or early-staff roles where the problems involve dealing with real-time, high-throughput systems involving AI.
+Senior, early-staff, or founding engineer roles, where the problems involve dealing with real-time, high-throughput systems involving AI.
 Financial infrastructure, developer platforms, or B2C at a scale where the architecture actually matters.
-Love reading papers and making system design docs.

 📫 *You can reach out to me at - **shivakp2111@gmail.com** *